How would you like to save money while exploring the best locations at Hanoi’s Old Quarter in Vietnam?

 But before jumping on the rope or going for an adventure, it is best to learn how much would it cost to travel Vietnam, especially in Hanoi.
 With pure knowledge on the budget, we can continue and move forward on below awe-inspring destinations.

-Best Places and Best Things to Do in Hanoi
+Best Things to Do in Hanoi

 After our flight, we took a good night’s rest at our AirBnb, even after a somewhat messy impression during our arrival (Quyet Homestay, more below).